Skip to main content

 "Specifically, police received a threat indicating that St. Michael CHS would be the target of a violent incident on Thursday, October 3."

-All transportation and school activities are cancelled.
+All transportation and school activities were cancelled Thursday.

 The OPP says anyone with information that could assist the investigation is asked to contact 1-888-310-1122.